-Suffering injuries due to another person’s careless or reckless acts can be difficult to accept.
-While accidents happen, it is reasonable to become frustrated when facing hardships due to another person’s negligence.
+Injuries caused by another person’s careless or reckless acts can be difficult to accept.
+While accidents happen, it is reasonable to become frustrated when facing hardships that result from another person’s negligence.
 Thankfully, you have the right to hold that negligent person accountable through a personal injury claim.

-A Richardson personal injury lawyer could help you seek monetary compensation and a measure of justice from the person that caused your injuries.
-Whether you were hurt in a car accident or a botched medical procedure, the right legal counsel could guide you through the personal injury claims process.
-Contact the Underwood Law Office today for your free initial consultation to discuss your legal options at (972) 535-6377.
+A personal injury lawyer in Richardson from the Underwood Law Office may be able to help you seek compensation from the negligent party.
+Whether you were hurt in a car accident or a botched medical procedure, the right legal counsel can guide you through the personal injury claims process.

-Personal injury cases cover a broad range of potential circumstances.
-While car accidents make up the largest share of these claims, an injury that results from the negligence of another person or entity could qualify.
-These personal injuries could occur on a public street, in a private residence, or in the parking lot of a local business.
+Personal injury cases cover a broad range of circumstances.
+While car accidents make up the largest share of these claims, any injury that results from the negligence of another person or entity may qualify for legal action.
 The most common types of personal injury claims include:

 - Car accidents